 Given our immigration background, we have a particularly developed niche practice in the area of criminal immigration law.
 If you are not a citizen and you are charged with a crime, you need both a criminal defense attorney and an immigration attorney.
 With us, you get both.

-Use the contact form on the right for a free consultation.
+Use the contact form on the right for a consultation.
 Do not give details about your case other than what you are charged with.

 Law enforcement agencies are run by imperfect, fallible humans.
 Mistakes can and do happen, anywhere in the system.
 A defense attorney has the job of ensuring that one's freedoms are not wrongly limited or taken away.
 A defense attorney's primary obligation is to his client and no one else.

 The sharp criminal defense attorney is detail oriented, and knows the law behind even the most rudimentary charges.
 He will have spent a lot of time in the courthouses, and have a solid knowledge of criminal procedure.
 He has the ability to wade through the facts of the case, apply his knowledge of not just the law, but criminal procedure, and make a professional judgment as to what would be in his client's best interest.
 And he is not judgmental, putting his client's interests above all, or else refuse to take the case.